blue-button/implementation-guide/healthrecords.md

 # Content Format for Health Records

 An electronic health record keeps a digital record of all clinical information.
+With the amount of variability in clinical IT systems, it is important to have a consistent set of health information for each patient.
+Meaningful Use specifies the fields and content structure of clinical data that patients need as they move between provider settings.

 ## Workflow